SergiyKochenko/portfolio-project-four/README.md

 * to make a service booking.
 * to view my booking details.
 * to edit my booking details or delete them.
+* to create users post, edit and delete them.
 * to sign out of my account to keep my account safe.
 * to be able to reserve a day and time for a service, view booking details and make changes to created bookings and delete my bookings.

 #### Site Administrator goals
-As a Site Administrator I would like to be able to create, view, edit and delete booking data.
+As a Site Administrator I would like to be able to create, view, edit and delete booking data and create, edite, delete posts.

 ### Agile tools